Global-Illuminati/Precomputed-Local-Reconstuction-from-Sparse-Radience-Probes/README.md

 	- Output: 16 floats for each principal component (~16)

 - [ ]  Calculate GI (apply U matrix):
-	- Input: PC-probes 16: probes, 16 components for each, SIGMA_VT Matrix as 16\*16 components for each pixel, (16 textures)
+	- Input: PC-probes 16: probes, 16 components for each, SIGMA_VT Matrix as 16\*16 components for each pixel, quite sparse maybe store with indirection? dependent texture lookups are quite slow though?
 	- Output: GI_lightmap

 - [x]  Render Scene with GI: